yongseung-song/yongseung-song/README.md

 You can always reach me via email.
 I'm open to all sorts of job offer, collaborations or just a talk over my projects!

-Thanks for visiting my github profile and may you have a good day!

 <!--
 **yongseung-song/yongseung-song** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.